North Sydney Council is preparing a planning study for its much loved Civic Precinct to provide a framework for development in the coming years.

 Subsequently the study has been identified in Council’s Local Strategic Statement as one of the “place-based” studies to be implemented in the LGA.

-For further details and to make a submission, please visit
+For further details, please visit

 The Civic Precinct Planning Study has been undertaken in two stages.
 The Stage 1 report was endorsed by Council in October 2019.